aymanalqadhi/Willow/README.md

      }

 As mentioned above.
 One of the many changes is how the check statement is done.
-I changed the if to check because it reminds us to check the expresssion then excute a statement.
+I changed the if to check because it reminds us to check the expresssion, then excute a statement.
 In the above example you'll notice that The parens are also missing.
 This makes the check expression more readable.
 Even more so if you are in the habit of using check statements in a linear fashion.
-Without both parens we now have one less character to type when coding since the rparen is replaced with a colon.
+Without both parens we now have one less character to type when coding, the rparen is replaced with a colon.

 In willow, variables are called placeholders.
 We use the word placeholder because it makes more sense.